 Composed, according to classic heraldic laws, of the shield of arms arranged to fit a horizontal shape.

-Presented to the District of Mission by the Mission Weavers and Spinners Guild October 18, 1999, the tartan was created to reflect the diversity of natural and industrial history of the Mission area.
+Presented to the City of Mission by the Mission Weavers and Spinners Guild October 18, 1999, the tartan was created to reflect the diversity of natural and industrial history of the Mission area.

-The tartan is registered in Scotland, and the District of Mission has accepted it as the Official Tartan.
+The tartan is registered in Scotland, and the City of Mission has accepted it as the Official Tartan.

 Each colour is representative of one or more of Mission’s unique characteristics.